-Developer contributions will be negotiated to secure the necessary physical, social and environmental infrastructure required as a consequence of development.
-Developer contributions must be consistent with national planning guidance and appropriate to the type and scale of development and should mitigate any additional impacts the development will have on the locality.
+Planning obligations will be negotiated to secure the necessary physical, social and environmental infrastructure required as a consequence of development.
+Planning obligations must be consistent with national planning guidance and appropriate to the type and scale of development and should mitigate any additional impacts the development will have on the locality.

-The appropriate range and level of developer contributions sought will be assessed in a comprehensive manner, taking into account the viability of the development and any additional unforeseen costs associated with the development.
+The appropriate range and level of planning obligations sought will be assessed in a comprehensive manner, taking into account the viability of the development and any additional unforeseen costs associated with the development.